hadirkhan10/chisel3-wiki/Chisel-Introduction.md

 Scala.
 At some point we will provide a proper reference manual, in addition to more tutorial examples.
-In the meantime, this document along with a lot of trial and error should set you on your way to using Chisel.
-Chisel is really only a set of special class definitions, predefined objects, and usage conventions within Scala, so when you write a Chisel program you are actually writing a Scala program.
-However, for the tutorial we don't presume that you understand how to program in Scala.
+In the meantime, this document along with a lot of trial and error should set you on your way to using Chisel. _Chisel is really only a set of special class definitions, predefined objects, and usage conventions within Scala, so when you write Chisel you are actually writing a Scala program that constructs a hardware graph._  However, for the tutorial we don't presume that you understand how to program in Scala.
 We will point out necessary Scala features through the Chisel examples we give, and significant hardware designs can be completed using only the material contained herein.